Garmin Recovery Time

 Scientific Basis

 Firstbeat Technologies.
 Science behind Firstbeat Fitness Features.
 White paper, 2014 (updated 2017).
-Establishes the EPOC-based methodology for estimating training load and recovery requirements from heart rate data; this document is the precursor methodology underlying Garmin’s implementation of Recovery Time.
+Precursor methodology document establishing the EPOC-based approach to estimating training load and recovery requirements from heart rate data.

 Borsheim, E. and Bahr, R. (2003).
 Effect of Exercise Intensity, Duration and Mode on Post-Exercise Oxygen Consumption.
 Sports Medicine, 33(14), pp. 1037–1060.
 Quantified the relationship between exercise intensity, duration, and EPOC magnitude, providing the physiological basis for using EPOC as a proxy for recovery requirement.

 Meeusen, R. et al. (2013).
 Prevention, Diagnosis and Treatment of the Overtraining Syndrome.
 European Journal of Sport Science, 13(1), pp. 1–24.
-Established consensus definitions for overreaching and overtraining and identified chronic underrecovery as the primary precipitating factor, providing context for the clinical relevance of recovery monitoring.
+Established consensus definitions for overreaching and overtraining and identified chronic underrecovery as the primary precipitating factor.

 Halson, S.L.
 (2014).
 Monitoring Training Load to Understand Athletes’ Fatigue.
 Sports Medicine, 44(Suppl 2), pp. 139–147.
-Reviewed the relationship between training load metrics and fatigue markers, noting the limitations of single-variable models — including heart rate — for capturing neuromuscular recovery.
+Reviewed the limitations of single-variable models — including heart rate — for capturing neuromuscular recovery.

 How It Connects to Other Features

-Recovery Time interacts with Training Status.
-A sustained pattern of completing sessions before the recovery clock has cleared is one of the signals the Training Status algorithm uses to identify an overreaching trend, potentially shifting status toward Overreaching or Unproductive.
+Recovery Time also interacts with Training Status: a sustained pattern of sessions completed before the recovery clock has cleared is one of the signals the Training Status algorithm uses to identify an overreaching trend.
+[LINK: hrv-status] provides complementary information from a different physiological domain — where Recovery Time reflects cardiovascular stress from a completed session, HRV Status reflects autonomic nervous system state accumulated across multiple days.